Jehoboysteve/Security-Audit/README.md

 # Security-Audit
-I was tasked by a Fictional Company IT manager to  IT manager’s scope, goals, and risk assessment.
-Then, perform an internal audit to complete a controls assessment and compliance checklist.
+Part of the Exercises in the Google Cybersecurity Professional Certificate course I'm engaged with.
+I was tasked to conduct an internal security audit by a Fictional Company(Botium Toys) IT manager where i completed a controls assessment and compliance checklist.